git-town/git-town/documentation/commands/git-hack.md

 #### NAME

-git-hack - cut a new feature branch off the main branch
+git-hack - create a new feature branch

 #### SYNOPSIS